ARM-software/ebbr/source/chapter1-about.rst

 - Support multiple architectures

   Any architecture supporting UEFI can implement the EBBR requirements.
-  Architecture specific requirements will clearly marked as to which architecture(s) they apply.
+  Architecture specific requirements will be clearly marked as to which architecture(s) they apply.

 - Design for common embedded hardware